-I have a BSc in International Relations and an MA in Political Science.
+I have a BSc in International Relations (METU) and an MA in Political Science and Public Administration (Bilkent University).
 Prior to my decision to return to academia, I have had almost 15 years of experience working as a critical development practitioner, civil society professional and activist.

 My work has spanned a number of diverse, but interrelated fields, including gender equality and elimination of violence against women, community-based conservation and rural livelihoods, refugee empowerment and civil society capacity building.
-I have worked in various local and international organizations, including European Women's Lobby, BirdLife International, International Medical Corps, and FRIDA-the Young Feminist Fund, as well as UNDP and UNFPA.
+I have worked in various local and international organizations, including European Women's Lobby, FRIDA-the Young Feminist Fund, International Medical Corps, BirdLife International, as well as UNDP and UNFPA.

 Over the last decade, I led and supervised 27 social development projects and campaigns.
 In this period, I have also prepared and delivered trainings for hundreds of activists and public officials on gender mainstreaming, Project Cycle Management (PCM), monitoring & evaluation and reporting.
 As a firm believer in the value of writing for popular audiences, I have authored various op-eds, in addition to two handbooks for activists and policy-makers, and chapters in edited books.